Autism and the Internet

 Autism affects how a child makes sense of the world, and how they relate to and communicate with others.

-For children with ASD the internet can provide real opportunities for social interaction and learning as it removes some of the challenges of face to face communication.
+For children and young people on the autism spectrum the internet can provide real opportunities for social interaction and learning as it removes some of the challenges of face to face communication.

 Despite this, they can be additionally vulnerable to risks online.
-Communication and social interaction difficulties mean that young people with ASD may:
+Communication and social interaction difficulties mean that children and young people on the autism spectrum may:

 - Have difficulty in interpreting social cues.
-Many young people with ASD prefer interacting over a computer than face to face.
+Many young people on the autism spectrum prefer interacting over a computer than face to face.
 Using social networks safely, however, can be particularly difficult for them as they may struggle to interpret online chat or spot the signs of abuse.

-Many children with ASD struggle to interpret their own emotions and recognise risky situations.
+Many children on the autism spectrum struggle to interpret their own emotions and recognise risky situations.
 It’s important that you set clear boundaries for them online and communicate these in a way they will understand, clearly setting out what’s ok and what’s not ok.